MarketSquare/robotframework-requests/README.md

 pip install -U robotframework-requests
 ```

-Here is a sample test case.
+Here is a sample test case:

 |                    |                                 |                     |                       |               |
 | ----------------   | ------------------------------- | ------------------- | --------------------- | ------------- |